blurrycontour/zuul-gerrit/doc/source/discussion/github-checks-api.rst

 managing jobs in pipelines with Zuul.
 For example, to implement branch protection on GitHub would mean listing each job as a dedicated check, leading to a check run list that is not kept in sync with the project's Zuul pipeline configuration.
-Additionally, you loose some of Zuul's features like non-voting jobs as Github branch protections has no concept of a non-voting job.
+Additionally, you lose some of Zuul's features like non-voting jobs as Github branch protections has no concept of a non-voting job.